✔ Expert-reviewed for accuracy and completeness. Learn more

 When Should You Replace Your Furnace?

-- Age of your furnace: If your furnace is over ten years old there’s a good chance that it is not a particularly energy-efficient model or that it may no longer be operating at its initial efficiency level.
+- Age of your furnace: If your furnace is over 15-20 years old there’s a good chance that it is not a particularly energy-efficient model or that it may no longer be operating at its initial efficiency level.
 Many homeowners don’t have their furnaces cleaned and properly maintained every year, which leads to a gradual reduction in operating efficiency.
 You may be surprised to learn that your 15, 20 or 25-year old furnace is actually only operating at 50 – 60% AFUE (a measure of efficiency), meaning nearly half your utility costs are completely wasted.
 Upgrading to a new furnace could mean a reduction in up to 40% in annual heating bills.

 - Rising utility bills: Newer furnaces, especially ENERGY STAR® models (95% AFUE and above) waste less energy which means more money in your pocket.
 Greater efficiency also means less of an impact on the environment.